-- Mortgages are secured by property assets.
-Further credit risk mitigation is provided by maintaining a diversified portfolio in terms of property type, location, tenants and the spread of loans written over time; - The Company has significant securities financing operations.
+- The Company has significant securities financing operations.
 The credit risks within this activity are mitigated by over-collateralisation and minimum counterparty credit quality requirements which are designed to minimise residual risk.
 The Company operates strict standards around counterparty quality, collateral management, margin calls and controls; - The Company is also exposed to counterparty credit risk through derivative trades.
-This risk is mitigated through collateralising almost all trades (the exception being certain FX trades where it has historically been the market norm not to collateralise, exchange traded positions and certain swaps with PFI counterparties).
-Residual exposures are captured within the Company's credit management framework; and - For unit-linked business the policyholder bears the direct market risk and credit risk on investment assets in the unit funds and the shareholders' exposure to credit risk is limited to the extent of the income arising from asset management charges based on the value of assets in the fund.
+This risk is mitigated through collateralising almost all trades (the exception being certain foreign exchange trades where it has historically been the market norm not to collateralise, exchange traded positions and certain swaps with Private Finance Initiative ("PFI") counterparties).
+Residual exposures are captured within the Company's credit management framework; and

+• For unit-linked business the policyholder bears the direct market risk and credit risk on investment assets in the unit funds and the shareholders' exposure to credit risk is limited to the extent of the income arising from asset management charges based on the value of assets in the fund.
 The exception to this is credit risk on certain reinsured unit-linked business which is borne by the Company.